Referee resources pss (a)/(b)/(c)

 For pss (c) and special publication projects: If you are reviewing a manuscript for a special publication project, the reports will be collected by the Guest Editors.
 Some, but not all projects use our online submission system ScholarOne Manuscripts.

 Become a refereeVolunteers for reviewing tasks are very welcome.
-If you wish to join our referee community please use or create your personal account in Editorial Manager and edit your profile, especially by adding or updating your research interests.
+If you wish to join our referee community please use or create your Editorial Manager and edit your profile, especially by adding or updating your research interests.
 Then notify us by e-mail to the Editorial Office.

 Reference Adapted in parts from Irene Hames, Peer Review and Manuscript Management in Scientific Journals, Blackwell, Oxford 2007